 Although the Center stands as number one eye center in Korea, it is never complacent at where it is, and it is continuously putting its utmost efforts to become a globally-renowned eye center.
 As diabetic retinopathy and macular degeneration are more prevalent with the aging society, the Center is focusing on retina surgeries.
 Ophthalmoplasty, Child Ophthalmology and Low Vision Clinic would remain the central focus of the Center to satisfy patients’ needs in beauty and treat genetic eye diseases.
 It is also operating a Vision Science Research Center, which is the largest in size in Korea, for deeper clinical and basic science research.

 Annually, the Eye Center of Seoul St. Mary’s Hospital sees more than 150,000 patients, and performs 6,800 cases of surgeries.
-In 2012 alone, there were more than 200 cases of cornea transplants and 3,600 cases of artificial intraocular lens insertion.
+In 2012 alone, there were more than 200 cases of corneal transplants and 3,600 cases of artificial intraocular lens insertion.
 The accumulated number of artificial intraocular lens insertion reached 60,000, and a commemorating symposium was held to celebrate the occasion.
 The Center received Korean Medical Award in Ophthalmology for five consecutive years since 2008.
-Also, in 2011, the Center signed a MOU with Singapore National Eye Center, which will further advance medicine and research in the two institutions.
+Also, in 2011, the Center signed an MOU with Singapore National Eye Center, which will further advance medicine and research in the two institutions.

 Health Promotion Center

 Health Promotion Center opened with the opening of Seoul St. Mary’s Hospital as the very first health screening center in Korea.
-The Center is equipped with 34 years of know-how and experiences, together with the most competent medical professionals and specialists.
+The Center is equipped with 34 years of know-how and experience, together with the most competent medical professionals and specialists.

 With these resources, the Center developed client-tailored health screening services, taking individual client’s needs and health conditions into consideration.
 It also offers life-long health management services with the Center’s well-organized system.